OK

 I don’t have a printer.
 How can I print my certificate?

-You can log into your Food Managers Certification account from any computer.
 This allows you to access your account and print your certificate from any computer with internet access and printer.
 This could be at work, a public library, a friend or family member's house, or career placement center.

 How much does it cost to get a duplicate copy of my Food Managers Certification certificate?

-It does not cost anything.
 You may sign in to your account and reprint your Food Managers Certification certificate any time you want from any computer with internet access until the expiration date of the certificate.

 How long is my Food Managers Certification certificate good for?

-Your Food Managers Certification certificate is good for five (5) years nationally & three (3) years in the District of Columbia.
-The expiration date of your certificate can be found on your Food Managers Certification certificate.
+Your Food Managers Certification certificate is valid for five (5) years nationally & three (3) years in the District of Columbia.

 Account Access